codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call your friend who stands in a hole?
-Phil.
+What did the doctor say to the gingerbread man who broke his leg?
+Try icing it.

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+Which SQL keyword is used to fetch data from a database?
- 1. 2002
+ 1. SELECT
- 2. 1999
+ 2. INDEX
- 3. 2008
+ 3. EXEC
- 4. 2005
+ 4. VALUES

 <details>
   <summary>Answer</summary>
-  2005
+  SELECT
 </details>